nyudlts/findingaids_docs/overview/workflow.md

 * the GT wakes up and...
   * if there is an `add` task in the queue...
-    * pulls the latest version of the EADs Git rEAD Publisherository to local storage
+    * pulls the latest version of the EADs Git repository to local storage
-    * copies the just-published EAD to the local EADs Git rEAD Publisherository
+    * copies the just-published EAD to the local EADs Git repository
-    * commits the just-published EAD to the local EADs Git rEAD Publisherository
+    * commits the just-published EAD to the local EADs Git repository
-    * pushes the local EADs Git rEAD Publisherository to GitHub
+    * pushes the local EADs Git repository to GitHub

 * the Finding Aids Bridge (FAB) discovery application then...
-  * receives a message that the EADs Git rEAD Publisherository has been updated in GitHub
+  * receives a message that the EADs Git repository has been updated in GitHub
-  * pulls the latest version of the EADs Git rEAD Publisherository
+  * pulls the latest version of the EADs Git repository
   * adds/updates the search index with data from the just-published EAD

 * the Patron...